The Wright Brothers Plane

 While other aviators where focusing on aircraft with more power, Orville and Wilbur focused their efforts on how to control an aircraft.
 They turned to Mother Nature by studying the flight of birds for the solution!

-They lift calculations used to design the wings of their fist couple of gliders were based on Lilienthal's experience with gliders as well as other theoretic data and coefficient that were accepted as fact at the time.
+The lift calculations used to design the wings of their fist couple of gliders were primarily based on Lilienthal's experience with gliders.

 They placed a horizontal control surface, the elevator, in front of the main wings.
 They didn't see the need for a rudder at this point.

-They chose Kitty Hawk, North Carolina to test their glider because the coastline was windy and the sand provided a good place for hard landings...
+Kitty Hawk, North Carolina is where tested their glider because the coastline was windy and the sand provided a good place for hard landings...

 Wind Tunnel & Rudder